2072/Decursive/Readme.txt

  	just above the first MUF (it has the same size as a MUF and highlights when your mouse pointer is over it).
 This handle has several uses, a tool-tip (in the lower right corner of your screen) explains them all.

  *** QUESTION :
+ 	How do I move the live-list?

+ *** ANSWER :
+	Display the "Decursive" bar (/dcrshow or shift-right-click on the MUF handle) and alt-click to move the bar (The live-list is anchored to this bar).

+ *** QUESTION :
  	Alright I have just one thing to say about this mod, no matter what key